SleepyVibesAlt/Nightfall/Documentation.md

 })
 ```

-#### NIGHTFALL Icons
+#### NightFall Icons
-NIGHTFALL Uses Custom Icons so u do not have to find ans upload your own!
+NightFall Uses Custom Icons so u do not have to find ans upload your own!
 We have 2 sources ; [Lucide](https://github.com/latte-soft/lucide-roblox/blob/master/md/icon-index.md) and [Material](https://fonts.google.com/icons?icon.query=home&icon.set=Material+Icons&icon.style=Sharp).
 Simply grab the name of your icon and paste it into the icon parameter.
 If you're using Lucide, replace spaces with dashes (-) and if you're on Material, replace spaces with underscores (_)
 Make sure to change ImageSource to the source you're using.